hallzy/tv-show-notification/README.md

 sent to you to warn you that this happened.
 The script will not check this episode again.

-The default `master` branch will be considered a more stable version than other branches.
-Unless otherwise stated, other branches will be working scripts but I have not tested them enough to be confident in them at this point.
-You are free to use whatever branch you want, just keep in mind that non master branches may be less reliable as I am still in the process of testing them.
+The `master` branch will be considered the stable branch.
+The `dev` branch will be used to develop and do initial testing.
+The `dev` branch should not be used.
+The `testing` branch is code that I consider done and in a working state, but I have not tested the code to the point that it should be in master.
+For this reason `testing` branch can be used for if you so choose, but do so at your own risk.

 ## Initial Setup